 Having branded packaging is usually at complete odds with having a low cost shipping strategy.
 Why?
 Not only do branded materials cost more, they also incur costs at assembly, and shipping.

 One thing companies often overlook are the costs for storage, assembly, packaging, and shipping.
-No matter if you outsource these or do them in-house, specialized packing materials will add the time, effort, and money needed.
+No matter if you outsource these or do them in-house, specialized packing materials will add the time, effort, and money to the process of packing and fulfillment.
 Custom boxes require special storage, they require manual folding, and hand taping.
-They may or may not fit within an automation system, like a tape machine—meaning they’ll require manual taping and stickering as well.
+They may or may not fit within an automation system, like a tape machine, meaning they’ll require manual taping and labeling as well.
 Custom boxes and packaging can be especially cumbersome during promotional periods or peak shopping season and may inhibit your ability to get orders out quickly.

 While branding is important, the costs incurred may be larger than the importance of having specialized packaging.
 It’s an important consideration to make at any stage of business.

-Your ideal scenario when packing multiple items in one box, is to overpack the box in order to optimize for dimensional weight.
+When you have multiple units within a single box, the ideal scenario is to overpack the box in order to optimize for dimensional weight.
 If a box is overpacked (versus with only one product per box) this will also inform the type of packing materials you use.
-You may need a thicker box, stronger or wider tape to ensure your products arrive safely at their destination.

 If your products aren’t packaged correctly you may see your goods get damaged on the way to your end-customer.
 This will incur revenue loss, both from replacing damaged goods and potentially losing customers.